Shark Attacks in the News: What Responsibility do Lifeguards and Beaches Have?

 Sharks are an important part of the marine ecosystem.
 They generally don’t attack humans and your chances of getting bitten or attacked are quite low.
 The reality is that you are more likely to be injured while driving to the beach than swimming in it.

 Malouf & Malouf are personal injury lawyers in Jackson, Mississippi who wish everyone a happy end of the summer.
 Stay safe in the water and out.
 Make sure children have their swim lessons.
 Monitor children in the water.
 And drive safely, when going to and from the beach.
-If you have questions about a recent injury you or a loved one suffered, visit us at https://malouflaw.com/personal-injury/ to learn more about your rights.
+If you have questions about a recent injury you or a loved one suffered, visit us at http://malouflaw.com/personal-injury/ to learn more about your rights.

 Malouf & Malouf, PLLC 501 E Capitol St. Jackson, MS 39201 Phone Number: (601) 522-2222